shubham2892/Sanction-security-game/README.md

 ##Installation and Setup

-_P1-Game is an application-driven website_
+_P1-Game is an application-driven website running django 1.8 and python 2.7.x_

 To begin, clone the repository into a directory of your choice.